Stuyk/ramblings/protecting-your-digital-footprint.md

 This also removes your digital footprint for 99% of the stuff that you're doing.

+## Cash is Privacy

+Withdraw cash, and spend it.
+If you're so inclined.

+Banks can build a digital footprint on where you spend your money.

 ## Separate Your Business

 If you're someone who uses social media for business related functionalities then I highly suggest that you get a business specific laptop.